stfc/PSyclone/lib/profiling/drhook/README.md

 ### Linking the wrapper library

-In order to use the wrapper with your application, you must provide the location of the wrapper as an ``include`` path (so that the module file is found), and link first with the wrapper library, then the DrHook library:

 In order to use the wrapper with your application, the location of this library must be provided as an ``include`` path (so that the module file is found), and linked first with the wrapper library, ``drhook_psy``,